abbysaintg/mind-mapper/README.md

 To get started, you'll need to have Ruby, Rails, Node.js, and NPM installed on your machine.
 Once you have those installed, you can follow these steps:

 1. Clone the repository
-2. Navigate to the project directory: `cd mind-mapper`
+2. Navigate to the project directory: `cd dreamland-game`
 3. Install dependencies: `bundle install`
-4. Navigate to the client directory: `cd client`
+4. Create the database: `rails db:create`
-5. Install dependencies: `npm install`
+5. Migrate the database: `rails db:migrate`
-6. Create the database: `rails db:create`
+6. Start the Rails server: `rails s`
-7. Migrate the database: `rails db:migrate`
+7. In a separate terminal window, navigate to the client directory: `cd client`
-8. Start the Rails server: `rails s`
+8. Install dependencies: `npm install`
-9. In a separate terminal window, start the React app: `npm start`
+9. Start the React app: `npm start`